TaraWilson17/data512/A1/README.md

 |start|2015070100|
 |end|2019083000|

-* The Pageviews API allows the agent query parameters which filters out spider views.
+* The Pageviews API allows the agent query parameter which filters out spider views.
 This drives the lower counts returned from the new API.

 ----